Power to weight ratio: watts per kilogram explained and how to boost yours

 Understanding power-to-weight ratio/watts per kilogram

-Since power-to-weight ratio is determined by the simple formula power (watts) ÷ mass (kg), hopefully even the most non-mathematical readers can appreciate that there are three ways to increase your power-to-weight ratio:
+With power-to-weight ratio being calculated by the sum of power (watts) ÷ mass (kg), I hope that even the least maths minded people, of which I am included, can understand there are three ways to up your P/WR:

-It also follows that if your power output increases but your weight increases too, your power-to-weight ratio might not improve at all.
-The same is true of cyclists who lose weight but suffer a drop-off in maximum power — something we’ll return to.
 Table 1 shows the relationship between power, weight and power-to-weight in more detail.
-Looking at Table 1, notice how power-to-weight ratios rise as power output rises and bodyweight falls — i.e. higher and further to the right in this table.
+Looking at Table 1, notice how P/WR rise as power output rises and bodyweight falls — i.e. higher and further to the right in this table.
 Notice too how any given power-to-weight ratio (we’ve highlighted 3W/kg) can be achieved at much lower absolute power outputs when the rider’s mass is low.
 For example, a 50kg rider churning out just 150 watts has the same power-to-weight ratio as a 90kg rider churning out 270.

 How good is a good power-to-weight ratio?

-What constitutes a ‘good’ power-to-weight ratio?
+What would be a ‘good’ P/WR?
 Well, this depends on the time period and the level at which you’re riding.
 Dr Andrew Coggan, an internationally acclaimed exercise physiologist, has compiled some typical power-to-weight ratios, which are shown in the Table below.

 Table: Typical power-to-weight ratios for different level cyclists